mozilla/classify-client/README.md

 ### GeoIP Database

 A GeoIP database is required.
 For development purposes, one can be obtained from [the Maxmind website](https://dev.maxmind.com/geoip/geoip2/geolite2/).
 The GeoLite2 Country database is recommended.
-It should be placed at the root of the repository.
+The file `GeoLite2-Country.mmdb` should be placed at the root of the repository.

 ## Tests